-To find villas we searched on VRBO, Airbnb (get $20 off your first stay with this link), and TripAdvisor.
+To find villas we searched on VRBO, and TripAdvisor.
 We then just started Googling “villas in Costa Rica” and checking out those as well.
 There are so many great options that it was hard to keep them all organized, so I created a handy-dandy spreadsheet on Google Drive.
 I can’t recommend this enough!
 It was a lifesaver.

 Here’s our spreadsheet.
 Really I just want to share it with you because it is possibly the most organized thing I’ve ever done.
 Usually, I leave this type of organizing shenanigans to Thomas.